Aliases for KCNJ15 Gene

 GeneCards Summary for KCNJ15 Gene

 KCNJ15 (Potassium Inwardly Rectifying Channel Subfamily J Member 15) is a Protein Coding gene.
-Diseases associated with KCNJ15 include Wissler's Syndrome and Hypomagnesemia 4, Renal.
-Among its related pathways are Salivary secretion and Inwardly rectifying K+ channels.
+Diseases associated with KCNJ15 include Hypomagnesemia 4, Renal and Vitreoretinal Degeneration, Snowflake Type.
+Among its related pathways are Inwardly rectifying K+ channels and Transmission across Chemical Synapses.
 Gene Ontology (GO) annotations related to this gene include potassium channel activity and inward rectifier potassium channel activity.
 An important paralog of this gene is KCNJ10.

 UniProtKB/Swiss-Prot Summary for KCNJ15 Gene